|

 to the guidelines must be separately outlined nationally.
 For the present it has not be

-possible to have them included in the EUs guidelines.
 The training centre programme, the town programme as well as

 the countryside programme have been implemented in both the regional policy and the